saschatran/Covid19-Airtraffic-Correlation/README.md

 ### Project tasks

-Following steps were taken to answer the above questions:
+The following steps were taken to answer the above questions:
 - Find corresponding data (~12 GB).
 - Normalize data and put it into a relational database.
 (We used **PostgreSql** for the queries.)
 - Analysing data using **Python**.

 ### Results

-The results can be found in the [DB_Repord.pdf](https://github.com/saschatran/DatabaseProject/blob/main/DB_Report.pdf).
+The results can be found in the [DB_Report.pdf](https://github.com/saschatran/DatabaseProject/blob/main/DB_Report.pdf).
 Additionally, if one is only interested in the plots,the [allPlots.html](https://github.com/saschatran/DatabaseProject/blob/main/Analysis/html/AllPlots.html) is a small website, with an overview of all the plots.